Tax law

 Main goals of Airdrops:

-1. Marketing and raising awareness: New projects use Airdrops to attract attention and expand their community.
+1. Marketing and raising awareness: New projects use airdrops to attract attention and expand their community.

 2. Network effects: Distributing tokens can increase the use of and interest in a project or platform.